 Amy Woolley is an active member of the community.
 She is married with two children who attend the local school.
 She is committed to improving opportunities for people in the community.

-Dominic Davies is Student/Junior Researcher for the Welsh Conservative Party
+Dominic Davies is Student/Junior Researcher for the Welsh Conservative Party who lives locally and attended local schools.

 If you think you have the skills and would like to volunteer your time to be a Trustee just Contact us